C++ set rend

 Return value

-It returns a reverse iterator to the element following the last element of the reversed container.
+It provides a reverse iterator pointing to the element following the final element in the reversed container.

 Complexity